yitzchak/nontrivial-gray-streams/README.md

 (stream-read-char-no-hang stream) ; → (or character nil (eql :eof))
 ```

-This is used to implement [READ-CHAR-NO-HANG][].
-It returns either a
+This is used to implement [CL:READ-CHAR-NO-HANG][].
+It returns either
-character, or NIL if no input is currently available, or :EOF if
+a character, or NIL if no input is currently available, or :EOF if
 end-of-file is reached.
 The default method provided by
 [FUNDAMENTAL-CHARACTER-INPUT-STREAM][] simply calls
 [STREAM-READ-CHAR][]; this is sufficient for file streams, but